XZ3149/LeafcutterITI/README.md

 -o, --outprefix         The prefix for output files (default: leafcutter_)

+--thread                The number of threads used for parallel computation, should not be too large to avoid crash

---normalization         whether to used normalized counts, if not use TPM directly (default: True)
+--normalization         Whether to use normalized counts.
+If not, use TPM directly (default: True)

 --preprocessed          Whether pseudobulk generation and EM were done, if true, then the pipeline starts from counting intron (default: False)